Electric polarization of molecules

 For the polar molecules like methyl chloride, water, hydrogen fluoride, etc, the molar polarization not constant.
 It decreases with increasing temperature.

 Thus the Clausius Mossotti equation fails very badly for the polarity of the bond.
-The reason for the failure put forward by P Debye.
+The reason for the failure of the equation put forward by P Debye for molar polarization.

 According to him, when an electric field applied between two parallel plates containing polar gaseous molecules, two effects will occur.